-Sharp has announced that they are developing semi-transparent solar panel windows, which can be mounted on balcony railings or high-rise windows.
+Sharp has announced that they are developing semi-transparent solar panel windows.
+Those which can be mounted on balcony railings.
+I mean or high-rise windows.

-Sharp will promote their product to homeowners who are looking to replace high-rise or balcony windows with models that produce electricity.
-Many of them might not have the opportunity to get conventional solar panels.
-Especially because they live in apartment buildings or for other reasons.
-Imagine skyscrapers being turned into massive power generators.
+Especially those who are looking to replace high-rise or balcony windows with electric producing.
+Many of them might not have the opportunity.
+I mean to get conventional solar panels.
+Especially because they live in apartment buildings.
+Also for other reasons.
+Imagine skyscrapers though.
+For they could be turned into massive power generators.

 Source: Sharp Japan